 The bishop's attire may impresses, even though some vital parts of it were taken from other religions of the Roman Empire.
 Massive borrowing brought about the bishop's cap, shepherd's staff, and so on.
 The cross as a Christian symbol came into use only in the 300s.
 In India and other places there were other crosses in use earlier, for example sun symbols (swastikas).
 [More]

-Also, monasticism is something that was added after the deal of Jesus was off and the Mosaic Law, the prophets, and the teachings of Jesus were discarded for Gentile followers.
+Also, monasticism is something that was added after the deal of Jesus was off and the Mosaic Law, the prophets, and the teachings of Jesus were ignored for Gentile followers the benefit.
+The church was founded on that (the Apostolic Decree).
 Very much of the Bible content is not dearer than that [Acts 15; 21:25].

 The swifter you accommodate to better things, the better for you, hopefully.
-You do not have to worry about cutting off your penis or foreskin at the command of the Law and Jesus (who commanded things like "Pluck out your eye and tear off the offending limb," and so on).
-The apostles and the Holy Ghost agreed to drop such ruthless self-maiming for non-Jews.
+In that case one does not have to worry about cutting off one's foreskin at the command of the Law and Jesus (who agreed to the Law of Moses and its slavery regulations, and commanded things like "Pluck out your eye and tear off the offending limb," and so on).
+The apostles and the Holy Ghost agreed to drop such ruthless self-maiming for non-Jews, and established only four requirement for Gentile followers (Christians).
+They included no to blood food and wrangled (choked) chicken (animals).
+More about blood food]

 Refrain from vicarious butchery, from sacrificing innocents at God's behest.
 The Law of Moses claims it, Jesus tolerated it, but were of two minds about it, obviously.
 (2)